jcuga/murple/index.md

 ![Select Difficulty](/murple/assets/img/difficulty-select.png)

 The easier difficulties mean slower movement and a smaller number of crayons required to advance to the next level.
 Harder difficulties move more quickly and require more crayons to be completed.
-Damage is more severe on harder difficutly as well.
+Damage is more severe on harder difficulty as well.

 Use the `left difficulty switch` to control long/short game mode.